scottyschup/ruby-curriculum/the-web/cookies.md

 ## Goals
 * Know what "statelessness" means.
-* Know what how a cookie can store data on the client.
+* Know how a cookie can store data on the client.

 ## HTTP is stateless
 HTTP is *stateless*; each request that a client makes is independent